 What does a foster parent do?

-The most important thing that a foster parent can do is provide love and stability to an animal.
+The most important thing that a foster parent can do is to provide love and stability to an animal.
 So often these animals are discarded family pets.
 They need to feel safe again, to know that someone is taking care of them.
-Meals on time, kind words and gentle strokes, a soft bed—you give them hope again.
+Regular meals, kind words and gentle strokes, a soft bed–you give them hope again.

-What most people call a “senior” we call middle-aged.
+What most people call “senior” we call middle-aged.
 The cats in our foster program are typically between 8 and 15 years of age.
 With dogs, “senior” depends on the breed.
 “Special needs” can mean a lot of things: It can simply be an animal making it through life with three legs or one eye; the animal could be blind or deaf; perhaps the animal needs daily medication to control a thyroid problem.
-Some “special needs” animals require no special care while others do need ongoing care to manage a condition.
+Some “special-needs” animals require no special care while others need ongoing attention to manage a condition.

 Won’t I get attached?

-Oh, yes.
-And you should.
+Yes, you will–and you should.
 Love heals.
 The emotional connection between the foster parent and the pet brings out the best in the animal.
-But think of yourself as a good parent who gives a child what they need to make their way in the world.
-And once your foster pet is adopted there will be another animal who needs you.
-And another after that.
+But think of yourself as a good parent who gives a child what s/he may need to go out into the world.
+Once your foster pet is adopted there will be another animal who needs you.
+And another one after that…

 What will it cost me?

 We cover all medical expenses.
-Typically the foster parents pay for food, litter, toys and treats.
-(We are a 501(c)3 nonprofit organization, so save your receipts.
-Your expenditures are tax deductible.)
+Typically the foster parent pays for food, litter, toys and treats.
+We are a 501(c)3 nonprofit organization, so save your receipts.
+Your expenditures are tax-deductible.

 Where does my foster come from?

 Many of the animals who find themselves in foster homes were once a beloved pet.
-For some, their person passed way, entered a nursing home, or left the country for military service and no one else would step up.
-Some were dumped in a box along a busy highway or found hungry at a back door.
+For some, their person passed way, entered a nursing home or left the country for military service and no one else could step up.
+Others were dumped in a box along a busy highway or found hungry at a back door.
 But however these pets came to us, the fault was not their own; these lovely animals are not “damaged goods.”

 How will my foster find a permanent home?
 How long will it take?